stevenvachon/limited-request-queue/README.md

 ## Handlers

 ### handlers.end
-Called when the last item in the queue has been dequeued.
-Arguments are: `id`, `url`, `data`.
+Called when the last item in the queue has been completed.

 ### handlers.error
 Called when an item could not be enqueued or dequeued.
-Arguments are: `error`, `id`, `url`, `data`.
+Arguments are: `error`, `id`, `input`.

 ### handlers.item
 Called when a queue item's turn has been reached.
-There are no arguments.
+Arguments are: `input`, `done`.